August 9, 2021

 - User 4 enter the funnel at step C

-Now, let’s take a look at how Google Analytics 4 will treat these actions when it comes to funnel analysis.
+Now, let’s take a look at how Google Analytics 4 will treat these actions when it comes to funnel exploration.
 Which steps will be counted?

 #3.1.
 Open funnel

 First, let’s start with the open funnel.
-The green checkmark shows which step will be counted in the funnel analysis report.
+The green checkmark shows which step will be counted in the funnel exploration report.
 Red X shows which one will not.

 The reason we have so many green checkmarks is that this is an open funnel.
 Visitors/users can enter the funnel at any step.

-The reason why User 3’s Step C was not counted is that the user skipped step B. In GA4 funnel analysis, funnel steps cannot be skipped.
+The reason why User 3’s Step C was not counted is that the user skipped step B. In GA4 funnel exploration, funnel steps cannot be skipped.

 If we visualize this funnel with my poor design skills, it would look like this (also, I’ve labeled which user is counted where):